Post cover

 In this scenario allPromise = Promise.all([...]) returns, as usual, a promise.

-However, after passing 1 second the second promise (fruits) rejects with an error new Error('Out of fruits!').
+After 1 second the second promise rejects with an error new Error('Out of fruits!').
 This makes allPromise reject right away with the same new Error('Out of fruits!').

 Such behavior of Promise.all([...]) is named fail-fast.
-If at least one promise in the promises array rejects, then the promise returned by allPromise = Promise.all([...]) rejects too — with the same reason.
+If at least one promise in the promises array rejects, then the promise returned by allPromise = Promise.all([...]) rejects too — for the same reason.

 4. Conclusion